The Yoneda Perspective

 It's like the clip on the right.
 From one side, the sculpture looks like an elephant; from another, it looks like two giraffes.
 But neither angle gives a full description.
 To really understand the sculpture, we should view it from all possible vantage points.
 The same idea holds in category theory: more vantage points give more information.
 And here's the upshot: the Yoneda lemma implies:

 all vantage points give all information.

 This is the essence of the Yoneda perspective mentioned above, and is one reason why categorically-minded mathematicians place so much emphasis on morphisms, commuting diagrams, universal properties, and the like.
 (Have you noticed?)
 It's all about relationships!
 Of course, this is all just intuition.
 What's the actual mathematics?
 What are those two corollaries?
 What did I mean by "...objects are completely determined by..."?
-What is a "relationship between two objects"?
-How do we consider the "vantage points of all objects in the category"?
-And how exactly is all of this captured by the Yoneda lemma?
+What is a "relationship between two objects?"
+How do we consider the "vantage point of all objects in the category"?
+And how exactly is this captured by the Yoneda lemma?

 These are the questions we'll answer next week.

 In the mean time, want to brush up on category theory?
 Here are a few places to start: